Warning

 • Genetically modified organisms (GMOs): if a product consists of more than 0.9% GMOs, this must be stated on the label.

-• Nutritional claims: a claim says something about the composition of a product.
+• Nutritional claims: a nutrition says something about the composition of a product.
 It indicates whether a product contains more or less of a particular nutrient.
-Examples are ‘low sodium' or ‘light'.
+Examples are ‘low sodium’ or ‘light’.
 There is a list of scientifically proven nutritional claims.
 Producers are only allowed to put these claims on a label.

 • Health claims: A health claim describes the relationship between a nutrient in a product and its effect on health.
 For example, ‘Vitamin C contributes to the of the immune system’.
 There is a list of scientifically proven health claims.
 Producers are only allowed to put these claims on a label.